openstack/keystone-specs/specs/mitaka/implied-roles.rst

 role hierarchy.

-Role implication rules can be fetched separately from the token, cached in auth-token middleware, and then roles can be inferred from the token prior to policy enforcement.
+Role implication rules can be fetched separately from the token, cached in auth_token middleware, and then roles can be inferred from the token prior to policy enforcement.
 This will be implemented if required.